paralax/lfi-labs/README.md

 # how?

-two big options.
+three big options.

 1. UN\*X + Apache + PHP, install lfi-labs under somewhere and get to work.
-2. Run a Docker instance using the Dockerfile. `docker-compose up`
+2. run a Docker instance using the Dockerfile. `docker-compose up`
+3. run a Vagrant instance using the Vagrantfile. `vagrant up`

 # who?